thesarahhagan/Power_to_Fly/README.md

 * An academic research article in the American Sociological Association's journal ardounf how COVID-19 is exacerbating gender inequality in the labor force by [Landivar et al., 2020](https://journals.sagepub.com/doi/full/10.1177/2378023120947997)

 * A Center for American Progress and Century Foundation joint report about [How COVID-19 Sent Women’s Workforce Progress Backward](https://www.americanprogress.org/issues/women/reports/2020/10/30/492582/covid-19-sent-womens-workforce-progress-backward/) by Julie Kashen, Sarah Jane Glynn, and Amanda Novello

+* A great visual article about [What COVID-19 Has Done to Our Well-Being](https://hbr.org/2021/02/what-covid-19-has-done-to-our-well-being-in-12-charts?ab=seriesnav-bigidea) in 12 charts by Macaulay Campbell and Gretchen Gavett

 ## Tools to help burnout:
 * [Google Re:Work's "One Simple Thing"](https://rework.withgoogle.com/guides/managers-care-professionally-personally-for-team/steps/use-one-simple-thing-for-goal-setting/) for goal-setting